stefan-hoeck/idris2-sop/src/Doc/Metadata.md

 ### `Meta`: An Interface for Metadata

-Getting access to a data types metadata is as simple as deriving its `Meta` interface (from module `Generics.Meta`).
+Getting access to a data type's metadata is as simple as deriving its `Meta` interface (from module `Generics.Meta`).
 This gives us access to functions `meta` and `metaFor`, both of which return a `TypeInfo` record, wrapping a product of `ConInfo` values.
-Like `SOP`, `TypeInfo` is indexed over a list of lists of values to match the structure of the genetic code of a data type.
+Like `SOP`, `TypeInfo` is indexed over a list of lists of values to match the structure of the generic code of a data type.

-Before we learn how to use meta data to write our own interface implementations, here are two data types with automatically derived `Meta` and `Show` implementations:
+Before we learn how to use meta data to write our own interface implementations, here are two data types with automatically derived `Meta` and `Show` implementations (we have to use fully qualified names, because module `Doc.Deriving` contains private data types with identital names, which seems to confuse Idris):

 ```idris
 export